opnfv/kvmfornfv/docs/userguide/introduction.rst

-The project "NFV Hypervisors-KVM" makes collaborative efforts to enable NFV features for existing hypervisors, which are not necessarily designed or targeted to meet the requirements for the NFVI.The KVM4NFV CICD scenario consists of Continuous Integration builds, deployments and testing combinations of virtual infrastructure components.
+The project "NFV Hypervisors-KVM" makes collaborative efforts to enable NFV features for existing hypervisors, which are not necessarily designed or targeted to meet the requirements for the NFVI.The KVM4NFV scenario consists of Continuous Integration builds, deployments and testing combinations of virtual infrastructure components.